 Prior to joining American University, Dr. Rutenbeck worked at Champlain College in Burlington, Vt., where he was the founding dean of the Division of Communication and Creative Media.
 He also spent 11 years as the founding director of Digital Media Studies at the University of Denver.
 Dr. Rutenbeck was a full professor in the School of Communication at American University, a full professor in the Division of Communication and Creative Media at Champlain College, and an associate professor of journalism and mass communications at the University of Denver.

 "Dr. Rutenbeck brings with him a distinguished level of expertise and experience as our chief academic officer," said Dr. Ana Maria Garcia, chair of Faculty Senate at Arcadia.
 "We look forward to working with him to strengthen Arcadia’s academic programs for our students and faculty."

-Dr. Rutenbeck has published one book and dozens of refereed articles and book chapters on a variety of topics, including on digitalization, hyper-complexity, and media history.
-He served as founding president (2003-2005) and chair (2005-2010) of the Board of the International Digital Media and Arts Association, and he is an alum of the distinguished Academy for Innovation in Higher Education Leadership run by Arizona State University and Georgetown University.
+Dr. Rutenbeck has published one book and dozens of refereed articles and book chapters on a variety of topics, including on digitization, hyper-complexity, and media history.
+He served as founding president (2003-2005) and long-serving chair (2005-2010) of the Board of the International Digital Media and Arts Association, and he is an alum of the distinguished Academy for Innovation in Higher Education Leadership run by Arizona State University and Georgetown University.